Daweet/Daweet.github.io/_posts/2020-05-25-NASA-Meteorite-Landings-On-Earth.md

+---
+layout: post
-# NASA Earth Meteorite Landings
+title: "NASA Earth Meteorite Landings"
+category: Data Science, Physics
+tags: [meteor, json, NASA, Geopandas]
+date: 2020-05-25
+---

 This post shows you how to merge geographic map (which we get from from json file format) and data points (in this case meteorite landings) into a single map and visualize the data.